-The Chair noted again that the Parties had not submitted updates on past Proposals and Recommendations.
+The Chair noted again that the Parties had not submitted updates on past Proposals and Recommendations forwarded from the SC.
 She urged members to submit updates to the Secretariat for 2025 as soon as possible and asked whether any changes should be made to the system by which progress is tracked.
 As none of the Parties offered any further comments, the Chair concluded that the system should remain in place, albeit with stronger effort for timely reporting.